Supreme Court ruling on HDC for prisoners

-R (on the application of Rebecca None) v (1) the Governor of HMP Drake Hall, (2) Secretary of State for Justice UKSC 30; The Times Law Reports 2/7/10
+In R (on the application of Rebecca None) v (1) the Governor of HMP Drake Hall, (2) Secretary of State for Justice UKSC 30; The Times Law Reports 2/7/10, in which Garden Court North Chambers’ Pete Weatherby and Andy Fitzpatrick appeared for the Appellant, the Supreme Court upheld the appeal and reversed the lower court decisions on Home Detention Curfews in a ruling that will affect the release dates of hundreds of prisoners on an ongoing basis.

 At para 47 he concluded: